dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 message SubaccountPerpetualPosition {
   // The `Id` of the `Perpetual`. uint32 perpetual_id = 1;
-  // The size of the position in base quantums. uint64 quantums = 2;
+  // The size of the position in base quantums.
+Negative means short. int64 quantums = 2;
 }

 // SubaccountAssetPosition provides information on a subaccount's updated asset